spirali/nicetrace/docs/index.md

 </p>

 NiceTrace is a Python module for user-friendly structured tracing and elegant display of resulting traces.
 Traces are stored as plain JSON files.
-NiceTrace support exploring traces of running process.
+NiceTrace support exploring traces of running processes.
 While designed for generic usage, it's particularly well-suited for tracing experiments with Large Language Models (LLMs).

 <p align="center">